-- Moving one hand, quickly switch the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact a professional from Allstar Heating & Air Conditioning at 805-242-9638 immediately.
+- Moving one hand, quickly switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a professional from Allstar Heating & Air Conditioning at 805-242-9638 immediately.

 Regardless of your furnace’s age or brand, it has at minimum one regular wall switch installed on or close to it.